 The organisation process

 My process for organising my account followed this pattern:

 1) Open your email client or sign in using your web browser and click on your inbox

 2) Have a piece of paper/your phone next to you before scrolling right to the bottom of your inbox.

-If it’s an email from Amazon or similar trying to persuade you to buy something you don’t want/need then pressing the delete key can feel like a big accomplishment, especially if like me, these kinds of emails have built up over the years!
-If however it’s something you want to keep, think about a category folder that you could create for that email and write it down on your piece of paper.
-A few categories I use are: Receipts, Social Services and Volunteering.
+If it’s an email from Amazon or similar, trying to persuade you to buy something you don’t want/need.
+Press the delete key!
+It can feel like a big accomplishment.
+If you’re like me, these kinds of emails have built up over the years!
+If however, it’s something you want to keep, think about a category folder that you could create for that email and write it down on your piece of paper.
+A few categories I use are Receipts, Social Services and Volunteering.
 Move onto the next email in your inbox when you have written a category down and leave the email in your inbox for the moment.

 NB: Remember to untick the boxes unless you want to move the current email into your new folder.

 6) Now you can go back to your inbox and go through it again.
 This time you can move each email into one of the categories you created.
 I had emails going back as far as 2016.
 It took me about two hours to do all of that.
 It did get boring but made life so much easier.

 Organising my photos into folders in a similar way.
 I put all the photos from all my devices and memory cards onto my computer hard drive.
 I put my favourite music on in the background and went through them one by one.